anusha834/MultimodalDeceptionDetection/README.md

-This project pulls together a full vision pipeline to decide whether a person is being truthful or deceptive on a **frame-by-frame** basis.
+# Face + Emotion + Micro-Expression → Lie Detection Pipeline

-It runs four stages:
+This project ties together several computer-vision models to estimate whether a person is being truthful or deceptive on a frame-by-frame basis.

-1. Face Detection →
+The system runs through four stages:

-2. Emotion Features →
+1. Face detection
-3. Action Unit Features →
+2. Emotion feature extraction
-4. SVM Classification
+3. Micro-expression feature extraction
-   …then outputs **Truth / Lie** with probability.
+4. SVM-based truth vs. lie prediction

-Below is a simple breakdown of how everything fits together.
+The final output is a probability-based decision for each frame.

 ---

-## ✅ 1) Face Detection — RetinaFace
+## 1) Face Detection — RetinaFace

 **File**
 `model/Facedetection/RetinaFace/RetinaFaceDetection.py`